roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 Above: Rhamphorhynchus, imagined with coloration reminiscent of a seabird.

-Note the difference between the very similar-sounding words (in order of increasing narrowness): “Rhamphorhynch-OIDS” are the whole paraphyletic group of toothy, small, long-tailed pterosaurs; Rhamphorhynch-IDS are a clade of fish-eating pterosaurs that include Rhamphorhynch-US, a genus of pterosaur.
+Note the difference between the very similar-sounding words (in order of increasing narrowness): “rhamphorhynch-OIDS” are the whole paraphyletic group of toothy, small, long-tailed pterosaurs; rhamphorhynch-IDS are a clade of fish-eating pterosaurs that include Rhamphorhynch-US, a genus of pterosaur.

 #### Anurognathidae